 Final Product What You'll Be Creating

 We’ll be using Adobe Illustrator to create this tutorial.
 A water ripple effect can easily be achieved using a radial gradient.
-Besides this, I will be showing you how to create realistic water droplets using the gradient mesh tool.
+Besides this, I will be showing you how to create water droplets using the Gradient Mesh tool.

-Let’s get started by drawing a circle using the Ellipse Tool.
+Let’s get started by drawing a circle using the Ellipse Tool (L).
 Hold Shift as you drag on the canvas to make it a perfect circle.
-Next, change it to a gradient fill in the tool palette.
+Next, change it to a Gradient Fill.
 By default it is a white to black gradient.

-Open up your Gradient Palette (Window>Gradient).
-Change the Type to Radial and select the gradient end point (square with an arrow icon).
-Set it to blue using your Color Palette.
+Open up your Gradient panel (Window > Gradient).
+Change the Type to Radial and select the Gradient Slider (square with an arrow icon).
+Set it to blue using your Color panel.

-Select the first gradient point and set it to a dark blue.
-Click beside it to create a new gradient point, and set it to white.
-Repeat this to create a new gradient point beside this new point, and set it back to blue.
+Select the first Gradient Slider and set it to a dark blue.
+Click beside it to create a new Gradient Slider, and set it to white.
+Repeat this to create a new Gradient Slider beside this new point, and set it back to blue.

 Let’s continue repeating the steps until we have something as shown below.
 You will notice the darkest point is set in the middle.
 Don’t worry too much how the ripple will look like at this stage, as we can tweak it later on.